dr-JT/pupillometry/README.md

 The format and organization of the raw data file will depend on the type of Eyetracker used.
 The `pupil_read()` function imports the "messy" raw data file and it's output is a "tidy" raw data file with standardized column and value labels to be used by the other functions.

-Currently, `pupil_read()` only supports data exported from BeGaze using an SMI eye-tracker or glasses.
-Support for other eye-trackers will be included in future updates.
+Currently, `pupil_read()` supports data exported from BeGaze using an SMI eye-tracker or glasses.

+- SensoMotoric Instruments (SMI) eyetrackers: `eyetracker = "smi"`

+    - RED250m

+    - Eye glasses

+- SR Research EyeLink100 eyetrackers: `eyetracker = "eyelink"`

+- Support for other eye-trackers will be included in future updates.

 ## Usage